automl/SMAC3/doc/manual.rst

 For boolean options "1" or "true" both evaluate to True.

 Required:
         * *algo* specifies the target-algorithm call that *SMAC* will optimize.
-Is interpreted as a bash-command.
+Interpreted as a bash-command.
         * *paramfile* specifies the path to the PCS-file
         * *cutoff_time* is the maximum runtime, after which the target-algorithm is cancelled. **Required if *run_obj* is runtime.**